ymlai87416/CarND-Unscented-Kalman-Filter-Project/README.md

 #### Predict mean and covariance

-To calculate predicted mean and predicted covariance, we first calculate the weights first.
+To calculate predicted mean and predicted covariance, UKF calculates the weightings first.
-The weights are defined as:
+The weightings are calculated as:

+![alt text][image52]

 Predicted mean: